menu

 Demographics

-The education level of Louin citizens is a little higher than the average for US cities and towns: 21.53% of adults in Louin have at least a bachelor's degree.
+The citizens of Louin are slightly better educated than the national average of 21.84% for all cities and towns, with 21.53% of adults in Louin having a bachelor's degree or advanced degree.

 Louin is an extremely ethnically-diverse town.
 The people who call Louin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Louin include English, Irish, German, European, and Scottish.